Health Insurance Denials

 How to Appeal

-• Try the treatment, test, or provider authorized by your insurance before re-submitting your request; or
+• You may need to try the treatment, test, or provider authorized by your insurance before re-submitting your request.

 If it is something you think you can appeal, try to make your case based on the reason you were denied.

-• How difficult this is will depend on the nature of your illness, the cause of the denial, your preparation, and how well you make your case.
+• How difficult this is will depend on the cause of the denial, your preparation, and how well you make your case.

 • Look for information that may help you refute those reasons and research details of your condition.
 Consider researching the scientific evidence online using sites like pubmed.gov to get additional information that may help your case.